 The Bent Pyramid, located at Dahshur was the second pyramid constructed by Pharaoh Sneferu.
 It is the only pyramid in Egypt of which the outer casing of polished limestone is still extensively unimpaired.

 The Step Pyramids of Djoser are among the first pyramids built by the ancient Egyptians.
 Constructed in the 27th century BC for the burial of Pharaoh Djoser by his Vizier Imhotep the ancient monument began as a traditional, flat mastaba.
 By the end of Djoser’s reign, The Step Pyramid rose to a six-stepped, layered Pyramid and stood 204 feet (62 meters) high.

-Luxor, the ground to masterpieces like the Colossi of Memnon, Karnak Temple, the most imposing Pharaonic temple of all Egypt, and the Luxor Temple represents the finest civilizations and cultural achievements of ancient Egyptians.
+Luxor, the ground to masterpieces like the Colossi of Memnon, Karnak Temple, the most imposing Pharaonic temple of all Egypt, and the Luxor Temple represent the finest civilizations and cultural achievements of Ancient Egyptians.

 The Red Pyramid is the world’s first successful attempt at constructing a “true” smooth-sided pyramid built by Pharaoh Sneferu.
 The Red Pyramid has crowds that plague the Giza Plateau and the comparatively unregulated interior access.

 Hear about the tales behind Abu Simbel’s nice hieroglyphs and bas-relief take in the wondrous allegiances to Queen Nefertari then glide inside the exquisite temple.